Mercedes Maintenance: Cost, Plans and Service Schedule

 mechanic fixing a car

 Mercedes-Benz vehicles cost more to maintain than most nonluxury brands.
-You can expect to spend around $1,000 to $1,500 annually on routine service, though costs vary depending on your specific model and how you drive.
+You can expect to spend around $908 per year on average on routine service, though costs can vary depending on your specific model, location and more.
+Continue reading to learn more about Mercedes maintenance and repair costs and what Mercedes recommends for service intervals.

 Key insights

-On average, Mercedes-Benz vehicles cost $1,241 per year to maintain and repair, according to RepairPal.
+Mercedes-Benz vehicles cost $908 per year on average to maintain, according to RepairPal.

 Jump to insight